-With the playing field now wide open, Roth conversions will likely be more popular than ever.
+Roth conversions are more popular than ever after the income limits for making one were removed in 2010.
 Inevitably, you may wish to undo a conversion, perhaps due to poor investment performance.
 For tax years before 2018, you have until October 15th of the year after making a conversion to reverse it and avoid the related tax liability.
 Beginning with the 2018 tax year, undoing Roth conversions are no longer permitted.
 Before we cover the details of reversing a conversion, let’s go over some background information.

 Conversions are taxable transactions